gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/grashopper/documentation_rst/02_connect.rst

   Connect Local:
         - can be used offline on your device or local network
-        - is quicker since there is not need for an upload to the cloud
+        - is quicker since there is no need for any cloud upload

 .. the section below should not have a number
 .. (not 1.1. two types of connect) but belong to the general section 1. connect global and local